IIIF/api/source/presentation/4.0/model.md

 Language _SHOULD_ be associated with strings that are intended to be displayed to the user for the `label` and `summary` properties, plus the `label` and `value` properties of the `metadata` and `requiredStatement` objects.

 The values of these properties _MUST_ be JSON objects, with the keys being the [BCP 47][org-bcp-47] language code for the language, or if the language is either not known or the string does not have a language, then the key _MUST_ be the string `none`.
+The script _SHOULD NOT_ be included in the tag, even though BCP 47 allows for this possibility.
 The associated values _MUST_ be arrays of strings, where each item is the content in the given language.

 {% include api/code_header.html %}
 ``` json-doc